 - Itching and Scratching: A yeast infection often causes a dog to itch and scratch at his skin of the affected area in order to attempt to rid himself of his discomfort.

-- Licking: Many dogs attempt to quell itchiness by licking the affected area in attempt to clean it of what is bothering him.
+- Licking: Many dogs attempt to quell itchiness by licking the affected area in an attempt to clean off what is bothering him.
 If your dog begins to incessantly lick, it may be a sign of a yeast infection.

 - Greasy Skin: Yeast infections sometimes present themselves as an overabundance of oil on the surface of the skin, which results in a greasy appearance.

 - Dry, Flaky Skin: Yeast infections can also cause skin to appear scaly, dry, and flaky.

 - Hair Loss: The itchiness and inflammation that often occurs when a dog has a yeast infection can sometimes progress to hair loss in dogs.

 - Swelling and Redness: If your dog develops a yeast infection, the affected area may swell, be painful, and be warm to the touch.
 It may also develop a reddish hue due to the inflammation and swelling.

 - Head Shaking: Ears are one of the most common areas in which yeast infections develop, and frequently dogs that have a yeast infection in their ears will shake their head in an attempt to rid themselves of their discomfort.